lucaspauker/lucaspauker.ml/files/articles/random_numbers.md

 6/8/2019
-#Building a Simple Psuedorandom Number Generator
+#Random Number Generator with Pi

-I set out to create a random number generator using the digits of pi.
+Recently, I wondered if I could create a random number generator using the digits of pi.

+Disclaimer: this article's purpose is not to create a computationally efficient random number generator; it is just a fun proof of concept.

-In order to do this, we must first verify that the digits of pi are randomly distributed.
-This can be accomplished in a few lines of python.
+In order to create a random number generator with pi, we must first verify that the digits of pi are randomly distributed.
+This can be accomplished in a few lines of python code.

 We will use the `mpmath` library, which provides high precision for constants such as pi.

 ```
 from mpmath import mp
 ```

-Now, let's write a function to find the distribution of the base 10 digits in pi.
+Let's write a function to find the distribution of the base 10 digits in pi.

 ```
 def get_pi_frequency(num_digits):